TMJ Disorder Treatment in De Pere, WI

-There are different types of TMJ disorders (TMD), but many of them share the same symptoms.
-If you live with a TMJ disorder, you may experience:
+There are a number of different TMJ disorders, but many share the same symptoms.
+If you live with a TMJ disorder, you may experience the following:

 - Jaw pain in one or both joints